 In the event plant sampling and testing is undertaken, the Contractor and its material provider shall meet the following conditions:

 A. Cooperate and assist the Engineer with the inspection of materials.
 Provide full entry to the Engineer at all times to such parts of the plant as may concern the manufacture or production of the materials being furnished.
-Agree to all documentation and inspection requirements of the .
+Agree to all documentation and inspection requirements of the TE-24 plant sampling and testing plan.

 B. If required by the Engineer, arrange for the inspector to use an approved building on site.
 The building should be located near the plant and independent of any building used by the material producer.